ounitech/Yatzy-Refactoring-Kata/Refactoring.md

 The presence of unit test and the spotting of some easy to fix code flaws is encouraging since we could establish quickly a first plan for code refactoring.
 Further analysis will be conducted after this first pass.

+#### First Phase Progress

+- Analysis of game rules described by Emily : Done
+- Analysis unit test : Done (below details)
+    - add edge case for each method
+    - very small refactorings : inlining some variables, use assertEquals, move test to the wright method
+    - renaming all tests using snake case.
+Each name is a phrase describing explicitly the game rule tested
+    - analysing unit test manually shows that coverage is ok even if my IDE indicates that some lines of certain methods are not tested
+- First production code refactoring : Done (below details)
+    - move constructor and field up
+    - renaming all methods using camelCase
+    - make all methods static and receive as input the five dices
+      - This will help us going further with refactoring and replacing the five ints with a the class DiceRoll or any other refactoring.
+    - remove constructor and dices field